awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

    \(Optional\) Choose **Snapshots** in the navigation pane to view the snapshot that was created for the new AMI\.
 When you launch an instance from this AMI, we use this snapshot to create its root device volume\.

 1. Launch an instance from your new AMI\.
-For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.
+For more information, see [Launch an instance using the Launch Instance Wizard](launching-instance.md)\.
 The new running instance contains all of the customizations you applied in previous steps, and any additional customization you add when launching the instance, such as user data \(scripts that run when the instance starts\)\.

 ### To create an AMI from an instance using the command line<a name="create-windows-ami-cli"></a>